seinecle/gephi-tutorials/docs/generated-html/subdir/k-partite-bi-partite-graph-en_temp_slides.md

 :iconsfont:   font-awesome
 :revnumber: 1.0
 :example-caption!:
-:sourcedir: ../../../../main/java

 :title-logo-image: gephi-logo-2010-transparent.png[width="450" align="center"]

 image::gephi-logo-2010-transparent.png[width="450" align="center"]

 == K-partite, Bipartite … What is it ?

-//ST: K-partite, Bipartite … What is it ?

 Most of the time, when you create a graph, all the nodes are representing the same « kind » of object.